 The California Pre-Doctoral Program is designed to increase the pool of potential faculty by supporting the doctoral aspirations of CSU students who have experienced economic and educational disadvantages.
 Announcements and application forms are circulated early each spring.
 Students are selected by a committee of faculty from the California State University and the University of California.
 This is a one-time award.
 Current or former pre-doctoral scholars are not eligible to reapply.

 The Provost Scholar Award provides selected domestic, non-resident students with an out-of-state tuition waiver for one year.
 Please let us know if you are a domestic non-resident applicant and wish to be considered for the Provost Scholar Award.
 Awards are granted based an academic excellence, standardized test scores (if required for department admission), department-required essay or statement of purpose and letters of recommendation.
 Forward all information required by the department to the department for review.
 Awardees will be notified of the award by the Division of Graduate Studies.

 The SF State University Scholarship

 The San Francisco State University Scholarship is available to continuing SF State students on a competitive basis in recognition of academic excellence, community involvement and financial need.
-Students must demonstrate financial need as determined by the SF State Office of Student Financial Aid (apply using the 2007-2008 FAFSA application), be a U.S. citizen or permanent resident, and have a minimum undergraduate GPA of 3.0 or graduate GPA of 3.5.
+Students must demonstrate financial need as determined by the SF State Office of Student Financial Aid, be a U.S. citizen or permanent resident, and have a minimum undergraduate GPA of 3.0 or graduate GPA of 3.5.
 The application requires a personal statement.
 To apply, use the University Scholarship Application Form (pdf).